jbexta/AgentPilot/docs/guides/creating_a_plugin.md

 - `bool` - Checkbox
 - `int` - Numeric
 - `float` - Numeric
+- `tuple` - Combobox

 ### Creating instance parameters
 Sometimes (but not always) you may want to create instance parameters that are unique to each agent instance.<br>
 These differ from a context member config (when a new chat is created, the member config is copied too, but the instance config is not).<br>
-An example of this used practically is in the OpenAI Assistant agent plugin, where each agent instance has an `assistant_id` and a `thread_id`.
+An example of this used practically is in the OpenAI Assistant agent plugin, where each agent instance has a unique `thread_id`.

 To define instance parameters, create an `instance_params` attribute in your agent plugin class. <br>
 This is a dictionary of parameter names and values, and the values will be available in `self.config` with a prefixed key: `'instance.{param_name}'`.